grisu/gricli/src/main/resources/help/commands/view.md

 Parameters:

     jobname  : The name of the job which the file is associated with.
 (Optional) filename : The relative or full path of the file.
+(Optional)

 Example usage:

+    view myjob
     view myjob stdout.txt
     view myjob input/first.txt
     view grid://groups/nz/nesi/myfile.xyz